microsoft/FluidFramework/docs/content/docs/advanced/visual-dataobject.md

 - `hasInitialized` - This code will be run by clients in both the new and existing session scenarios

 These all run prior to the first time `render` is called and can be async.
-As such, this is the perfect place to do any setup work, such as assembling any DDS' you will need.
+As such, this is the perfect place to do any setup work, such as assembling any DDSes you will need.

 With this knowledge, let's examine what Clicker is doing with these functions.